 A: We encourage all uninsured patients to apply for our sliding fee scale.
 Any uninsured patient with a household income of 200% of the federal poverty level or below can be approved for discounts on services at Squirrel Hill Health Center.
 Those earning 100% or below the federal poverty level pay the minimum fee of $15 for medical services, $25 for dental, and $5 for behavioral health.
 Those who do not qualify or who do not wish to apply for the sliding fee scale will be responsible for paying the full amount for services, however payment plans are available.
 For more information, click here.

 Q: What if I can’t afford my medical bills?

 A: We are happy to help you manage your medical bills.
 You are encouraged to meet with one of our billing specialists to discuss payment plans and other options that may work for your specific financial situation.

 Q: What kind of services does the center offer?

 A: We offer comprehensive primary care services to patients of all ages, including family medicine, pediatric care, adult medicine, geriatric care, gynecological services, mental health services, pre and post-natal services, blood work and other lab services, family planning, counseling, and dental care.

-Q: May I just come see your social worker or psychiatrist?
+Q: May I just come see your behavioral health therapist or psychiatrist?
 If I am not a patient, will your case manager find services for me?

-A: We believe that mental and behavioral health services and case management that connects patients to all needed services, are a critical part of best primary medical care.
-Therefore, we offer those services to our patients, but only after they have first seen and been assessed by one of our physicians, who will help to coordinate the other services that they may require.
+A: We believe that mental and behavioral health services and case management that connects patients to all needed services are a critical part of best primary medical care.
+Therefore, we offer those services to our patients, but only after they have first seen and been assessed by one of our primary care providers, who will help to coordinate the other services that they may require.